valkey-io/valkey-doc/topics/migration.md

     ```

    where:
    - `""` = Indicates that we are migrating multiple keys.
-You would use `key` if you were only migrating a single key.
+You can use `key` name here if you are only migrating a single key.
    - `0` = The database number.
    - `10`= The maximum idle time, in milliseconds, allowed when communicating with the destination server.
    - `COPY` = Do not remove the key from the Redis database.